Maven: lifecycles, phases, bindings and plugins

 phase.

-Now, you could say that sometimes you want to execute a plugin, but only sometimes, and not as part of any phase.
-So this feels a bit coercive to you.
+Now, you could say that sometimes you want to execute a plugin, but not as part of any phase.
+So this can feel a bit coercive.

 Good news: you can do that at anytime with mvn <plugin>:<goal>